pbern00/bern-files/README.md

 This repository contains the files for the Wireless Analogue Modular Synthesiser, developed and designed by Pika Bernetic.
+This project was created as part of a final-year undergraduate project at Goldsmiths, University of London.

 Learn more about the project at [pikabern.com](https://www.pikabern.com/).